Outlining and Collapsing

 Collapsing to definitions

-Collapsing to definition, which is a common feature to many Visual Studio languages, allows you to collapse the model XML elements to the model definitions with just a single click or a
+Collapsing to definition, which is a common feature in many Visual Studio languages, allows you to collapse the model XML elements to the model definitions with just a single click or a

 Ctrl+M, O shortcut, as shown below.